keithalewis/math/lo.md

 It may come as a surprise that there are many different logical systems for mathematics that are contradictory.
 For two millenia Euclid's Elements were regarded as the basis for rigourous logical reasoning.
-He invented the notion we can start from axioms rational people can agree are true and specify how they can be used to derive more truth.
+He invented the notion we can start from axioms that rational people can agree are true and specify how they can be used to derive more true statements.

 The earliest examples are in non-Euclidean geometry where it is possible to have no, or infinitely many, "parallel" lines